Shark Conservation, Science, and Management—The U.S. Leads the Way

 The Shark Conservation Act of 2010 amended the Magnuson-Stevens Fishery Conservation and Management Act, which is the federal law governing the conservation and management of federal fisheries.
 Along with the suite of conservation and management measures this act requires of all federal fisheries, including shark fisheries, the new additions from the Shark Conservation Act makes the United States a leader in the sustainable management of domestic shark fisheries and the global conservation of sharks.

 2013 was marked by a historic conservation milestone for sharks globally.
 At the 2013 Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) meeting in Bangkok, countries agreed to increase protection for five commercially-exploited species of sharks: oceanic whitetip shark; scalloped, smooth, and great hammerhead sharks; and the porbeagle shark.
 NOAA Fisheries played a key role in the development and adoption of these proposals.
-The new requirements will go into effect on September 14, 2014.
+The new requirements became effective on September 14, 2014.
 Read more…

 NOAA Fisheries is also working to strengthen protections and support recovery of scalloped hammerhead shark populations.
 In July 2014 NOAA Fisheries announced new listings under the Endangered Species Act for certain populations of scalloped hammerhead sharks.
 The final rule lists four Distinct Populations Segments of scalloped hammerhead sharks under the Endangered Species Act: